 Ethan Murchie is the Founder of the Montreal Gongfu Research Center.
 He is an Acupuncturist and a Certified Massage therapist as well as a certified instructor of martial arts through the North American Tang Shou Tao Association.
-Ethan has been practicing taiji, xingyi and bagua for more than 30 years, has practiced Chinese medicine professionally for 23 years and has been a licensed acupuncturist for 20.
+Ethan has been practicing taiji, xingyi and bagua for more than 30 years, has practiced Chinese medicine professionally for 26 years and has been a licensed acupuncturist for 23.
 Ethan was inspired on the path that led him to practice of gongfu and Chinese Medicine after suffering a life threatening spontaneous pneumothorax at the age of 14.
 He underwent a surgical intervention that most likely saved his life but left him debilitated.
 Searching for methods to regain full health led him first to Chinese gongfu and then to his teacher Vince Black who taught him not only xingyi and bagua but also Chinese osteopathy, acupuncture and herbal medicine.
 Over the past six years Ethan has devoted himself to researching the classical roots of Chinese medicine.
 He lived in Taiwan for a year to learn mandarin and then developed a strong foundation in classical Chinese.
 He spends his time reading the classical texts, particularly the Huangdi Neijing, and developing ways to this beautiful worldview of ancient science to modern world challenges.

 Josianne has been involved with the Montreal Gongfu Research Center for a few years now.
 She is in charge of organizing seminars for the Center, whether they are given in Montreal, elsewhere in Quebec or in the world.
 She is also responsible for the Center's special projects, partnerships and communications for seminars, special guests and continuing education.